acm-uiuc/til/_til/ruby/editing-code-in-pry.md

+---
-# Editing Code In Pry
+title: Editing Code In Pry
+category: ruby
+---

 [Pry](http://pryrepl.org/) provides an enhanced REPL experience for Ruby.
 One of the enhancements it provides is the ability to open your preferred